 While this may seem like a fairly straightforward step, many SOPs are developed by staff that does not actually execute the work.
 Because of this, it is not uncommon for the current SOPs to differ from how the work is being done.
 Therefore, it is important to identify the SOP author and their knowledge of the work as a useful input to the SOP integration steps.

-Assess whether or not the SOP is necessary, current and useful.
+6. Assess whether SOP is necessary, current and useful.

 This step brings together both the SOP owner and process owner to determine the extent to which the SOP provides information that is relevant and useful to the process being documented.